thoth-tech/handbook/docs/company/reports/t1-2022/company-report-v2.md

 ### New projects that have started since 2.1P was created

 The game Tanks was a new project that was added by Nick as a way to demonstrate A.I in splashkit.
-This isn't a neccessary project but one so that we can allow for more demonstration of SplashKit to be shown.
+This isn't a necessary project but one so that we can allow for more demonstration of SplashKit to be shown.

 #### _Project Members (4)_